cantafionathan/cantafionathan.github.io/blog/pokemon-team-opt.md

 There are several natural extensions to this project.

 The most obvious step is to replace the battle agent.
-Using a stronger heuristic agent, or even a learned policy, would likely push the found teams more towards optimal under optimal play.
+Using a stronger heuristic agent, or even a learned policy, would likely push the found teams more towards "optimal under optimal play".
 A vague, but interesting idea is co-evolution: jointly optimizing teams and agents.
 This would be highly challenging but cool to see.

 Another obvious next step is to implement more algorithms beyond just RS and GA.
 Or change the `evaluate_teams` routine to use an opponent gauntlet rather than ELO.